 The basic garment in Shang Dynasty times was a lapped robe with contrasting borders, belted with a broad sash.
 Nobles also wore full underskirts beneath their robes and had fancy brocade panels hanging down from their sashes in front.
 As a commanding general, Fu Hao would have also been equipped with armor, a helmet with pheasant feathers, and a ceremonial battle axe with a silk banner.
 The pieces we suggest, from left to right:

 5. Battle axe.
-Also available here.
 The symbol of military authority in Shang times was the yue, a huge bronze battle axe capable of slicing a person in half with a single blow.
 The shape of the blade on this costume axe isn’t right—the blade on a yue was more rectangular than curved—but the size is great (6 feet long overall).
 Just improve the color with some spray paint: a coat of Krylon Fusion Blonde Shimmer followed by a coat of Rust-Oleum Aged Brass.
 Then tie your red sash (#4) around the staff as a banner.

 6. General’s helmet with pheasant feathers.
 Start with a bronze costume helmet.
 This one is made of flimsy latex, which is good because you need to cut off the nose piece and the cheek pieces.
 Then get a small brass flange like the kind that’s used in table lamps (available online or in your local hardware store).
 Glue the flange to the top of the helmet with some seriously powerful adhesive like Gem-Tac.
 Finally, insert a couple of pheasant feathers into the flange and secure with more glue.